Encore Stage & Studio

 Culinary Training

-In our state-of-the-art training kitchen, community members seeking jobs with family-sustaining salaries learn the skills they need to work as qualified cooks and chefs.
+n our state-of-the-art training kitchen, community members seeking jobs with family-sustaining salaries learn the skills they need to work as qualified cooks and chefs.
 After the 8 weeks of training, our students begin a four-week paid internship with one of our employer partners.
-Internships lead to permanent job offers, and our graduates earn an average of $18.50/hour after they have completed our program that includes:
+Our job placement leads to permanent job offers, and our graduates earn an average of $19 hour after they have completed our program that includes:

-Front of House Training is training for careers in the restaurant industry, focusing on barista and bartending skills.
-The 6-week training includes TIPS certification and job placement.
+Barista & Bartending Training is training for careers in the restaurant industry, focusing on barista and bartending skills.
+The 8-week training includes TIPS certification and job placement.

 The Food Lab